Thakurta metric does not describe a cosmological black hole: Concluding remarks

-T. H. is grateful to N. Tanahashi for fruitful discussion.
+T. H. is grateful to N. Tanahashi and J.~Yang for fruitful discussion.
+H. M. is grateful to A. Kobakhidze for email communications.
 This work was partially supported by MEXT Grants-in-Aid for Scientific Research/JSPSKAKENHI Grants Nos.
-JP19K03876, JP19H01895, and 20H05853 (T.H.).
+JP19K03876, JP19H01895, and JP20H05853 (T.H.).